LeidyGil/leidygil.github.io/SQL_English.md

 ### Creating a record with an autoincrement field
 In an SQL database, it is possible to streamline the process of inserting data into a table by using an autoincrement field.
 This type of field is especially useful for managing unique identifiers, such as the 'id' field of a table.
-The autoincrement feature is achieved by using the AUTOINCREMENT clause in the field definition.
+The autoincrement feature is achieved by using the autoincrement clause in the field definition.

 To illustrate this process, let's consider a table called 'empleados' with three columns: 'id' (autoincrement), 'nombre', and 'apellido'.
 This is how the table is created: